Fluctuation-induced acceleration of inter-ligand exciton transfer in bis(dipyrrinato)Zn(II) complex: RESULTS AND DISCUSSION

-The absolute values of excitonic coupling ($|V|$) at ``adiabatic'' exciton transfer events are plotted against the dihedral angle $\phi$ between the two dps (Figure \ref{FIG4}a).
+The absolute values of excitonic coupling ($|V|$) are plotted against the dihedral angle are plotted against the dihedral angle $\phi$ between the two dps (Figure \ref{FIG4}a, red solid line).
 The detailed definition of $\phi$ is presented in Supporting Information S2.
-Note that the adiabatic energy gap between S$_1$ and S$_2$ is $2|V|$ at the diabatic crossing point (eq.~\ref{2v}).
-Because ``adiabatic'' exciton transfer can occur at no positions other than the diabatic crossing point, each value of $|V|$ was calculated as the half of adiabatic energy gap at an ``adiabatic'' exciton transfer event.
-Figure \ref{FIG4}a indicates that $|V|$ has good correlation with the displacement of $\phi$ from 90$^\circ$.
+Here, the values of $|V|$ were obtained as the half of adiabatic energy gaps between S$_1$ and S$_2$ estimated via single-point TD-DFT calculations with varying $\phi$ from the S$_0$-optimized geometry.
+The result indicates that $|V|$ has a good correlation with $|\phi-90^\circ|$.
+In addition, Figure \ref{FIG4}a also presents the values of $|V|$ at the ``adiabatic'' exciton transfer events with black cross marks, suggesting that the single-point result explains these distribution well.
+Note that the ``adiabatic'' exciton transfer can occur at no positions other than the diabatic crossing point; $|V|$ can be calculated as the half of adiabatic energy gap at an ``adiabatic'' exciton transfer event.

 In addition, Figure \ref{FIG4}b indicates that $|\phi-90^\circ|$ has distribution over the range of approximately $0^\circ$ to $10^\circ$.
 While the overall distribution (gray) has the peak around $0^\circ$, at ``adiabatic'' exciton transfer events (blue) the peak of distribution is shifted to finite value of $|\phi-90^\circ|$, suggesting that the exciton transfer becomes more probable when the dihedral angle is deviated from 90$^\circ$.
 These results indicate that the dynamic fluctuation in the dihedral angle between the two dps facilitates the exciton transfer by increasing the excitonic coupling.
+Combining the linear dependence of $\left|V\right|$ on $\phi$ (Figure \ref{FIG4}a) and the probability distribution of $\phi$ (Figure \ref{FIG4}b), the averaged value of $\left|V\right|^2$ over the entire dynamics ($\Braket{\left|V\right|^2}$) can be calculated as $\Braket{\left|V\right|^2} = 1.29\times10^4\,{\rm cm^{-2}}$, leading to the root-mean-square $|V|$ of $113\,{\rm cm^{-1}}$.